 Jeff Gothelf, the author of Lean UX: Designing Great Products with Agile Teams, offers some specific recommendations on how to make this happen.
 He highlights the periodic use of “experiment stories” within your backlog just like any other story—it goes on your backlog and gets prioritized against your user stories.
 The experiment story is staffed and estimated by your team just like a user story, and holds two key directives: what you need to learn (what is the hypothesis), and how you’re going to learn it (the tactic: A/B tests, customer interviews, etc.).

 The key is to plan ahead, determine how to prioritize it, and decide what stories fall below it because they may be fundamentally changed by the learning from this experiment.
 Again, a feature may fall out of the sprint to make room for the experiment story, which may seem anathema to teams focused on speed.
-But from a product-value perspective this isn’t a loss, because the point of an experiment story is that your team didn’t have enough information at the beginning of the sprint to properly inform the iteration in the first place.
+But from a product-value perspective, this isn’t a loss, because the point of an experiment story is that your team didn’t have enough information at the beginning of the sprint to properly inform the iteration in the first place.
 The key for product managers is to be honest and transparent with yourself about what you don’t know—about what your team needs to learn to deliver real value to your product and your customers.

 Once the experiment story is complete, bring the learnings to the full team and other stakeholders; capture the findings in your wiki, follow up with appropriate specs and UX design artifacts, and assess the impact on your backlog—up to and including re-prioritizing or writing new experiment stories.
-Leaving room for this kind of learning builds a better a better platform for shared understanding into your continuous delivery process.
+Leaving room for this kind of learning builds a better platform for shared understanding into your continuous delivery process.
 By being transparent, identifying your knowledge gaps, making room for learning and incorporating this into your subsequent sprints, you transform the culture over time from an emphasis on output to a focus on outcomes.
 The process of managing and prioritizing against your backlog becomes more and more efficient and effective, which in turn drives more value and helps you deliver better products.

 Highly experienced UX specialists, adept at agile methodologies, play a key role in maximizing the value from this process.
 Beyond the ongoing design collaborations in any given cycle and the ongoing fixes listed in the backlog, they bring a level of expertise and insight that helps product managers address some of the most critical decisions when determining priorities: What scope of advancements are needed to distinguish the product from its competitors?
 Where does novelty and innovation matter the most, and where is it acceptable to be on par?
-How do backlog prioritizations intersect with the interests of other stakeholders like analysts and market influencers?
+How does backlog prioritization intersect with the interests of other stakeholders like analysts and market influencers?
 How does UX create a clear and compelling brand identity that also accommodates dynamic business imperatives?
 And how can a product team process all of this into an incremental roadmap that remains agile and sets a strong vision?